josev2046/Vimeo-Bulk-Chapter-Creation-from-CSV/README.md

 Table 1.
 Modeled CSV data
 * **Dependencies:** The script requires the `requests`, `csv`, and `certifi` Python libraries.
 You can install them using pip: `pip install requests certifi`
-* **SSL Verification:** The `verify=False` in the `add_chapters` function is for testing purposes only.
+* **SSL verification:** The `verify=False` in the `add_chapters` function is for testing purposes only.
 It disables SSL certificate verification, which is insecure.
 You should replace this with proper SSL certificate handling (e.g., using a certificate bundle) in a production environment.
 See the certificate handling section at the beginning of the script.
-* **Error Handling:** Pay close attention to the script's output for any error messages.
+* **Error handling:** Pay close attention to the script's output for any error messages.